How to Build a Strong Password Policy for Your Organization?

 Key elements to consider:

-• Temporary Passwords: Use temporary passwords that must be changed upon the next login.
+- Temporary Passwords: Use temporary passwords that must be changed on next login.

-Secure password recovery procedures help prevent unauthorized access and ensure that users can regain access without compromising security.
+Secure recovery procedures for password will ensure no unauthorized access and allow the users to regain their access without putting any compromise on security.

 Reviewing and Updating Your Password Policy